google/exposure-notifications-server/docs/design/verification_protocol.md

 save the `phadata`
 * `trisk` : Contains an array of transmission risk overrides to enact when importing the associated keys.
+* `keyVersion` : The version of the public key to use for verification.

 ### Transmission Risk Overrides